Where To Begin

 Keep in mind that an essential part of planning and preparation with communities that have waitlists is factoring in the time between joining the waitlist and an apartment becoming available.
 If you are open to different floor plans and options, your time on a waitlist may be shorter.

 If you do join a waitlist, take full advantage of it!
-Many communities, including Someren Glen, invite people on their waitlists to participate in community events, exclusive gatherings, and life enrichment programming.
+Many communities, including Someren Glen, invite waitlist members to participate in community events, exclusive gatherings, and life enrichment programming.
 This will give you an opportunity to meet people and get a real feel for the community before moving in.
 It also means you have more time to prepare for the next phase of life with plenty of time to downsize your belongings, make financial arrangements, and other details.

 What to Expect When Moving to a Senior Living Community